benjamminj/portfolio/src/posts/typesafe-errors-in-typescript.md

 After working with TypeScript (TS) for a while, I think it has a type system that's _strong enough_ to provide confidence.
 The verbosity I felt when using TS was more due to unfamiliarity.

 I'm a firm believer that when using a static type system you get more out of it by leaning _into_ the type system rather than fighting against the type system.
-It's best if you think of the compiler as your friend instead of your enemy..
+It's best if you think of the compiler as your friend instead of your enemy.

 Which brings me to the focus of this article—how we can work _with_ TypeScript to handle errors.